PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Azure.md

 }
 ```

-The subscription source path and an instance of the typed handler class should then be passed to the `Subscribe` or `SubscribeAsync` method of the `AzureEventBus` instance.
+The subscription source path and an instance of the typed handler class should then be passed to the `Subscribe` or `SubscribeAsync` method of the `AzureEventBusService` instance.

 A collection of subscription filters defined by `IEventBusEventFilters` can also be provided.